ellisonbg/py4science/book/whirlwind_tour.rst

 .. figure:: _static/alice_chapter1.jpg
    :width: 4in

-   Facimile from `Chapter 1 <http://www.gutenberg.org/files/19002/19002-h/19002-h.htm>`_ of Project Gutenberg Alice in Wonderland
+   Facsimile from `Chapter 1 <http://www.gutenberg.org/files/19002/19002-h/19002-h.htm>`_ of Project Gutenberg Alice in Wonderland

 We'll define "words" to simply be the result of splitting the input text into a list, using any form of white-space as a separator.
 This